TheDiamondConservatory_Logo.jpg

 Female dancers should wear a black leotard, pink tights, and pink ballet shoes or pointe shoes.
 Gentlemen should wear black tights or athletic pants, a fitted black or white shirt, and black ballet shoes.

-The Spring Variations Showing is scheduled for April 27th, 2024 at 2pm at Cactus Shadows Fine Arts Center.
+The Spring Variations Showing is tentatively scheduled for April 26th, 2025 at 2pm at Cactus Shadows Fine Arts Center.
 Dancers must check-in backstage at 11:45 am.
 Dancers will take warm-up class followed by stage spacing.

-Dress rehearsal is April 19th, 2024 and will be held at the studio.
+Dress rehearsal is tentatively scheduled for April 25th, 2025 and will be held at the studio.
 Dancers must check-in at 4pm.
 Makeup is not required for dress rehearsal.
 Dancers will take warm-up class and then change into their costumes.
 Dress rehearsal is scheduled to end tentatively at 6:45pm.
 Please be on the lookout for information about the finalized end time.

 Tickets for the performance can be purchased here beginning April 1st at 10:00AM.
 There is no limit to the number of people you can invite to attend.

-Advanced conservatory dancers may perform up to two classical variations and one contemporary solo, which must be approved by Michelle.
-Intermediate conservatory dancers have a group repertoire piece and may perform an additional classical variation depending on level.
-Dancers will work with Ms. Michelle and other conservatory faculty to select an appropriate version to learn and must learn as much of the variation as they can on their own prior to their first rehearsal.
+All Conservatory students will participate in the spring showcase, however some groups will perform ballet solos and some a group dance.
+Soloists will work with Ms. Michelle and other conservatory faculty to select an appropriate variation version to learn and must learn as much of the variation as they can on their own prior to their first rehearsal.
 Dancers will receive coaching sessions and have open studio time available to work independently.
 They may also schedule as many additional private lessons as they would like.

 Ballet is a discipline which requires training year-round in order to remain in optimal condition.
 We are pleased to offer the following summer training schedules: